fastapi/fastapi/docs/tutorial/security/get-current-user.md

 ## Other models

-You can now get the current user directly in the path operation functions and deal with the security mechanisms at the **Dependency Injection** level, using `Security`.
+You can now get the current user directly in the path operation functions and deal with the security mechanisms at the **Dependency Injection** level, using `Depends`.

 And you can use any model or data for the security requirements (in this case, a Pydantic model `User`).